milkycode/wp-plugin_yachtall/README.md

-# Yachtall Wordpress  Plugin
+# Yachtino Wordpress  Plugin

-Plugin for detailed listing of your yachtall and happycharter offers on your own Wordpress site.
+Plugin for detailed listing of your yachtall.com and happycharter.com offers on your own Wordpress site.

 * Copyright by [milkycode GmbH](https://www.milkycode.com)
 * Like us on Facebook: https://www.facebook.com/milkycode